Renault 6

-The R6 was produced in France from October 1968 until 1980, continuing elsewhere until 1986.
+The R6 was produced in France from October 1968 and sold in Europe until 1980, continuing elsewhere until 1986.

 Development

 In its first two years of production, the R6 was criticised by the press for the R4-derived engine's lack of power in the heavier R6.
-In part because of this, the R6 had worse fuel economy than the larger and outdated Renault 8, which had a bigger engine and better performance as well.
+In part because of this, the R6 had worse fuel economy than the larger but outdated, rear-engined Renault 8 saloon, which had a bigger engine and still performed better.